NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Attics
 ************

-If the dwelling unit has an unvented attic, whether it is within the infiltration volume is entered in ``/HPXML/Building/BuildingDetails/Enclosure/Attics/Attic[AtticType/Attic[Vented="false"]]``.
+If the dwelling unit has an unvented attic, whether it is within the infiltration volume can be optionally entered in ``/HPXML/Building/BuildingDetails/Enclosure/Attics/Attic[AtticType/Attic[Vented="false"]]``.

   ============================  =======  =====  ===========  ========  =======  ===============================================
   Element                       Type     Units  Constraints  Required  Default  Notes